Icon Starting and Configuring the ElevateDB Server

 edbsrvr.exe /name=<Server Instance Name> /desc=<Server Instance Description>

 Named server instances use the passed name and description to provide the name of the ElevateDB Server instance, as well as the description.
-The name parameter is also used to determine which section of the edbsrvr.ini file is used for configuration purposes.
-Instead of just the normal "Server" section being used in the edbsrvr.ini file, the section is named using the provided server name.
-For example, if the named server instance is called "MyServer", then the section in the edbsrvr.ini file where the configuration is stored will be the following:
+The name parameter is also used to determine which section of the edbsrvr.ini (Windows) or edbsrvr.cnf (Linux) file is used for configuration purposes.
+Instead of just the normal "Server" section being used, the section is named using the provided server name.
+For example, if the named server instance is called "MyServer", then the section where the configuration is stored will be the following:

 [Server_MyServer]

-The description parameter, if also specified, is immediately written to the named server instance section of the edbsrvr.ini file.
-All other configuration options described above in the Configuration Reference must be modified using the Edit Server Options in the GUI ElevateDB Server.
-You can run the GUI ElevateDB Server as a normal application in order to modify the configuration of a named server instance.
+The description parameter, if also specified, is immediately written to the named server instance section.
+All other configuration options described above in the Configuration Reference must be modified by running the ElevateDB Server as a normal application on Windows and using the Edit Server Options in the ElevateDB Server's user interface.
+You can run the ElevateDB Server as a normal application on Windows in order to modify the configuration of a named server instance.
 For example, to modify the MyServer configuration you would use the following from the command-line:

 edbsrvr.exe /name=MyServer"